The Best Female Jockey of All-Time Is Rosie Napravnik

 The Big Break

 Perhaps the moment that made owners open their minds to Rosie's ability came in May of 2011.
-The Kentucky Oaks is the female equivalent of the Kentucky Derby, with the Oaks only open to 3 year old Fillies.
-It takes place on the Friday before the big one, so several million fans are watching across the globe.
+The Kentucky Oaks is the equivalent of the Kentucky Derby, except the Oaks is only open to 3-year-old fillies.
+It takes place on the Friday before the big Derby, so several million fans are watching across the globe.
 Rosie Napravnik was given a chance to compete in the Oaks race on a 16-1 longshot named St. Johns River.

 In the video below, keep your eye on the 13 horse.
 When the gate opens, she stumbles a bit and Rosie darts her across the track behind the entire field to save ground and cruise along the rail around the turns.
 This turned out to be a brilliant strategy as you will see in the stretch.